 Applicants who are residents of Dutchess and Putnam counties will be given preference in enrollment in high- demand curricula if they meet all stated admissions requirements.

 When all application data have been received and evaluated, applicants for matriculation will be notified of their admissions status.

 Full-time and Part-time

 1. Fill out the Admissions Application available in the Admissions Office or at www.sunydutchess.edu/apply.

 2. Submit Transcripts: Request that your official high school transcript, HSE, SAT/ACT scores, AP scores, DD214 (for veterans), and/or college transcripts be sent to the Dutchess Community College Admissions Office.
 Official high school transcripts may be mailed or faxed to (845) 431-8605 if accompanied by an official cover sheet from the high school guidance office.

 3. Take Placement Test: If you are a new college student, you will be sent information about taking our placement test.
-Students who have successfully completed college-level English and/or math or received appropriate SAT/ACT scores may have portions of the test waived.
+Students who have successfully completed college-level English and/or math or received appropriate SAT/ACT or Math Regents scores may have portions of the test waived.

-5. Apply for Financial Aid: Students wishing to be considered for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
+4. Apply for Financial Aid: Students wishing to be considered for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
 New York state residents also should complete the Tuition Assistant Program (TAP) application and the Excelsior Scholarship application.